helium/HIP/0072-secure-concentrators.md

 - Increase security level of Helium's Proof-of-Coverage (I.E. make gaming much more difficult).
 - Ability to replace/upgrade existing Miner's concentrator card with secure concentrator card
-- Turn off-the-shelf LoRaWAN gateways into full PoC Helium miner (DIY hotspot)
+- Turn off-the-shelf LoRaWAN gateways into full PoC Helium miner (DIY Hotspot)
   - Secure Concentrators effectively replace the need for ECC806 security chip as mandated in HIP 19.
 - Enable new class of Helium nodes that can provide additional functionality (LoRa PoC Mapper?